Skip to content

 Scene Unloading

-To unload scene simply call:
+To unload a scene, simply call:

 Traveler.UnloadScene("MySceneName");

-You can also unload all scenes, except MAIN, by calling:
+You can also unload all scenes except MAIN by calling:

 Traveler.UnloadAllScenes();

-This methods will also returns a UniTask.
+These methods also return a UniTask.

 var handler = await Traveler.LoadScene<PingPongSceneHandler>();